Museum of Underground Prisoners: Prisons of the British Mandate

+Structure

 The Mandatory justice and law enforcement apparatus included civil and military courts, a police force ("Palestine Police") and a prison service.
 Prison detention camps were established all over the country including the central prison in Jerusalem, the prison in Acre, detention camps at Atlit and Latrun, and the women's prison and detention camp in Bethlehem.
 The British served at the highest positions in the prison system.
 Arabs served mostly in the intermediate and lower levels while some Jews also served.

+Jewish underground inmates

 Members of the Jewish underground were defined as political prisoners and tried by military courts.
 They were charged with offenses that ranged from putting up posters, training in and possession of weapons to physical assault.
 Sentences were determined according to the severity of the crime, ranging from several months to life imprisonment or the death sentence.

+Jerusalem Central Prison

 At the beginning of the Mandatory period, the population of the Central Prison in Jerusalem was 250 inmates.
 At the end of the period the number was about 500.
 In the beginning prisoners were kept in cells without any separation based on religion.
 Starting in the mid-1930s, the number of underground prisoners rose and they demanded separate cells.
 The British acquiesced to this demand and they were put into separate cells.
 Despite the tension between Arabs and Jews outside the prisons, the relations between Jewish and Arab prisoners were generally normal.

 In January 1947, the tension outside penetrated into the prisons and a general fight broke out that spread throughout the prison.
 This outbreak was called "The Grand Toshe".
 Following this event, the prison was divided into two separate wings: the southern part of the prison became the Arab wing, and the northern part became the Jewish wing.

 Exhibits

+Administration

-Detention the registration and reception room is located to the right of the entrance to the jail.
+The registration and reception room is located to the right of the entrance to the jail.
 A new prisoner was registered and given a haircut.
 His personal belongings were stored, and after receiving his prison clothes in the "clothes storeroom" he was assigned to a cell.